spotfiresoftware/tibco-streaming-samples/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/site/markdown/index.md

 To be able to run this sample in TIBCO StreamBase Studio™ please refer to [Using Tibco Streambase Studio GitHub page](https://github.com/TIBCOSoftware/tibco-streaming-samples/blob/master/docs/studio.md).

-Below you can find a list of files this project is based on:
+List of files this project is based on can be found below:

-* An Ansible [playbook file](../../main/ansible/project-playbook.yml) with set of Plays and tasks.
+* An Ansible [playbook file](../../main/ansible/project-playbook.yml) with set of plays and tasks.
 * A [base Dockerfile](../../main/docker/base/Dockerfile) to build a base image containing Linux, utilities and the TIBCO StreamBase runtime
 * A [start-node](../../main/docker/base/start-node) script to start a node
 * An [application Dockerfile](../../main/docker/application/Dockerfile) to build an application image containing the application archive - this is based on the base image
 * [Trusted hosts HOCON configuration](../../main/configurations/security.conf) so that each container can run epadmin commands on the cluster
 * [Application definition configuration](../../main/configurations/app.conf) that defines nodeType docker to use System V shared memory
 * [Node deployment configuration](../../main/configurations/defaultnode.conf) that uses the above nodeType
-* [AWS configuration file](../../main/resources/global_vars/aws_config.yml) with information needed to access AWS account via assuming role and EC2 instance details
+* [AWS configuration file](../../main/resources/global_vars/aws_config.yml) with information required to access AWS account via assumed role and EC2 instance details
 * [DockerHub config file](../../main/resources/global_vars/docker_hub.yml) with DockerHub credentials
-* AWS files: _credentials_ and _config_, located in ~/.aws folder are needed for AWS account access (access keys and profiles details)
+* AWS files: _credentials_ and _config_, located in ~/.aws folder are needed for AWS account access (access keys and profile details)

 Note that whilst this project will create a simple Docker image and launch EC2 instance, changes to the project may be required for additional behaviors.